Port Public Benefit Conveyance Program

 The Secretary of Transportation was given the authority to develop a program to benefit the public by conveying excess real property to states and local governments.
 As a result, the Maritime Administration developed the Port Conveyance Program in order to convey excess Federal property for the purposes of port development, port expansion and operation of port facilities.
 Conveyances involve no monetary consideration provided the property is used and maintained in perpetuity as a port facility.

 The first conveyance transfer was to the Port of Benton, Richland, Washington in September of 1996.
-Since the program’s inception, the Maritime Administration has conveyed nearly two thousand seven hundred acres to state and local governments in support of port facilities.
+Since the program’s inception, the Maritime Administration has conveyed over two thousand eight hundred acres to state and local governments in support of port facilities.